 What should I do if my implants start to get hard?

 If an implant begins to harden you need to notify Dr. Sorokin immediately.
 In the early stages, capsular contracture sometimes can be reversed with medication.
 After severe capsular contracture develops the only way to cure the problem will be with surgery which would involve expense, recovery, and additional discomfort.

 What else can I do to protect my health?

 While there is no scientific data that proves breast augmentation patients should take a preventative course of antibiotics before dental work or other surgical procedures, evidence does exist that bacteria entering the blood stream can migrate to the implants and cause infection.
 Many plastic surgeons, including Dr. Sorokin, believe that the risk of taking preventative antibiotics is outweighed by the problems that capsular contracture causes.

-Dr. Sorokin recommends that his New Jersey breast implant patients consider taking antibiotics before any surgical procedure.
+Dr. Sorokin recommends that his breast augmentation patients consider taking antibiotics before any surgical procedure.
 Learn more about protecting your breast health with antibiotics.

 If you're particularly concerned about capsular contracture and maximizing your breast health after surgery, request a consultation online or call (856) 797-0202 to come in and talk with Dr. Sorokin in person.